-Somewhat different argument conventions apply to the help, what, and sccsdiff commands (see Sections 5.5, 5.8, and 5.9).
+Somewhat different argument conventions apply to the help, what, sccsdiff, and val commands (see Sections 5.5, 5.8, 5.9, and 5.11).

 Certain actions of various SCCS commands are controlled by flags appearing in SCCS files.
 Some of these flags are discussed below.
 For a complete description of all such flags, see admin(1).